schubergphilis/nexenta_base/README.md

 Attributes
 ==========

-See the `attributes/default.rb` for suggested values.
-Some attributes are used based on the node's version.
+Edit `attributes/default.rb` to configure all settings.
+Some settings are used based on the node's version.

-* `default["nexenta"]["nmv_log_rotate_default"]`        - Must be in format "XXm".
-  Log rotation for nmv.log is not implemented in 3.x.
-The suggested value adds the same log rotation to nmv.log as the default for other log files which do have log rotation.
-* `default["nexenta"]["nms_reporter_default"]`          - Must be either "enable" or "disable".
-  The NMS reporter aggregates information once a week and mails this.
-The aggregation proces can hang the NMS for a few minutes, impeding monitoring.
-The suggested value disables the NMS reporter.
+Some extra information about the non-default settings:

-* `default["nexenta"]["ses_check_flapping_default"]`    - Must be a value between 0 and 9.
+* `default["nexenta"]["nms"]["ses_check_flapping_default"]`     - Must be a value between 0 and 9.
   Only for NexentaStor 3.1.4 and higher.
 The ses-check runner occasionally gives false positives, for which this setting has been added.
 The suggested value ensures no false positives occur.
+* `default["nexenta"]["nms"]["nms_reporter_default"]`           - Must be either "enable" or "disable".
+  The NMS reporter aggregates information once a week and mails this.
+The aggregation process can hang the NMS for a few minutes, impeding monitoring.
+The suggested value disables the NMS reporter.

+* `default["nexenta"]["logadm"]["nmv_log_rotate_default"]`      - Must be in format "XXm".
+  Log rotation for nmv.log is not implemented in 3.x.
+The suggested value adds the same log rotation to nmv.log as the default for other log files which do have log rotation.

+* `default["nexenta"]["nfs"]["nfs_server_versmax"]`             - Set the max NFS server version
+  For some workloads/applications it is not recommended to use NFSv4 (VMware, Xen) or for some applications enabling NFSv4 does not work at all (Cloudstack).
+* `default["nexenta"]["nfs"]["nfs_client_versmax"]`             - Set the max NFS client version
+  For some workloads/applications it is not recommended to use NFSv4 (VMware, Xen) or for some applications enabling NFSv4 does not work at all (Cloudstack).

+* `default["nexenta"]["system"]["swapfs_minfree"]`              - Number of 4kb pages.
+  This sets the minimum amount of memory which will always be available for the system (not used by ARC).
+  Default is 1/8th of total memory, which is way to much in a high memory system.
+The suggested value results in 4GB of memory which will not be used by ARC.
+* `default["nexenta"]["system"]["l2arc_write_boost"]`           - Max bytes/s to fill the L2ARC.
+  Only used when the ARC itself is not full.
+Ensures the L2ARC is populated fast after a failover or reboot.
+* `default["nexenta"]["system"]["nfs3_max_transfer_size"]`      - Tuned to benefit a 10GB environment with VM's.
+* `default["nexenta"]["system"]["nfs3_max_transfer_size_cots"]` - Tuned to benefit a 10GB environment with VM's.

+* `default["nexenta"]["authorized_keys"]["joe"]`                - Joe's public SSH key for easy/secure logon.
+  Add a extra attribute and key for each user.

 Templates
 =========

-* `System.erb`          - Dynamically add /etc/system settings based on NexentaStor version.
+* `System.erb`          - Dynamically adds /etc/system settings based on NexentaStor version and settings
+                          set in the attributes file.
 In effect after reboot.
-    - Extra/changed settings from NexentaStor defaults:
-        `zfs:l2arc_write_boost`           - Ensure the L2ARC is populated fast after a failover.
-        `zfs:zfs_arc_shrink_shift`        - Adjusted to memory size.
-Not needed after 3.1.4.
-* `Authorized_keys.erb` - Adds the partner key (if there is a ssh-bind) and any other keys you specify.
+* `Authorized_keys.erb` - Adds the node's partner key (if there is a ssh-bind) and any other keys specified in the attributes file.
-* `Resolv.conf.erb`     - Dynamically adds the domain name and sets the domain name as first search domain.
-   Multiple search domains can be specified, space seperated, as long as the first search domain is the hosts actual domain name.
-NexentaStor derives the hosts FQDN from the first search domain.
+* `Resolv.conf.erb`     - Dynamically adds the domain name and sets the domain name as first search domain since NexentaStor derives the hosts FQDN from the first search domain.
+                          Search domains specified in the attributes file are added after the domain name.

 Usage
 =====

 * Install chef-client on your NexentaStor ZFS based storage system (after the initial setup has completed).
-* Configure the templates, attributes and files for your environment.
+* Configure the attributes file (and any environment attributes if necessary/used) for your environment.
 * Create a role for NexentaStor systems which uses the cookbooks default recipe.
 * Add the newly created role to your NexentaStor systems.
+* After the first two chef-client runs all settings will have been set.

 License and Author
 ==================